UBC-MDS/DSCI-532_2024_20_appname/reports/m4_reflection.md

 - Add a note explaining the average temperature change metric

+- Add loading animation after the user adjusts input widgets, as it can take a while for output plots to load

 - Set default tool as box select in world map

 - Change some spacing in the UI